Crushed Red Chilies: Complete Guide to Heat Levels, Uses, and Health Benefits

 1. Garlic Chili Olive Oil Spaghetti

 Sauté minced garlic in olive oil until golden.
-Toss with cooked spaghetti, a pinch of salt, and a generous sprinkle of crushed red chilies.
+Toss with cooked spaghetti, salt, and crushed red chilies.
 Finish with Parmesan and fresh parsley.

 2. Garlic Chili Pasta